veximtokora/VMAF-torch/README.md

 ## Notes

 * To ensure that gradients are computed correctly we perform gradient checking, see `vmaf_gradient_checking.ipynb`.
-For details refer to the arxiv paper.
+For details refer to our arxiv paper.

-* Note that with `clip_score=True` (which is the default behaviour of official VMAF implementation) it is possible to get gradients equal to 0 in some cases since clipping operation has derivative equal to 0 on parts of its domain.
+* Note that with `clip_score=True` (which is the default behaviour of the official VMAF implementation) it is possible to get gradients equal to 0 in some cases since clipping operation has derivative equal to 0 on parts of its domain.
 We recommend setting `clip_score=False` for tasks requiring gradient computation.

 * This implementation also includes [VMAF NEG](https://netflixtechblog.com/toward-a-better-quality-metric-for-the-video-community-7ed94e752a30) version of the algorithm, use `NEG=True` to enable it.
 We notice that with `NEG=True` it is also possible to get gradients equal to 0 in some cases due to the nature of this algorithm.
 We plan to investigate this in more detail in the future.